pmahnke/mahnke-cocktails/recipe_processed/spanish_coffee.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Build in the glass"
+      "text": "Method: Build in the glass"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Add all ingredients directly to the glass" },
+      "text": "Pour: Add all ingredients directly to the glass" },
     {
       "@type": "HowToStep",
-      "text": "- Glassware: Coffee Glass"
+      "text": "Glassware: Coffee Glass"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Grated nutmeg & burnt sugared rim" },
+      "text": "Garnish: Grated nutmeg & burnt sugared rim" },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep:"
+      "text": "Special Prep:"
     },
     {
       "@type": "HowToStep",
-      "text": "  - Sugar the rim of the glass."
+      "text": "Sugar the rim of the glass."
     },
     {
       "@type": "HowToStep",
-      "text": "  - Add the overproof rum to the glass."
+      "text": "Add the overproof rum to the glass."
     },
     {
       "@type": "HowToStep",
-      "text": "  - Light it on fire."
+      "text": "Light it on fire."
     },
     {
       "@type": "HowToStep",
-      "text": "  - Extinguish the flames when the sugar is caramelized."
+      "text": "Extinguish the flames when the sugar is caramelized."
     },
     {
       "@type": "HowToStep",
-      "text": "  - Add the remaining ingredients to the glass."
+      "text": "Add the remaining ingredients to the glass."
     },
     {
       "@type": "HowToStep",
-      "text": "  - Top with lightly whipped heavy cream" }
+      "text": "Top with lightly whipped heavy cream"
+    }
     ],
   "recipeYield": "1 cocktail",